Applying to Purchase: a big production made easy.

 - Letter of Recommendation

-Once the students application is received from the Common App or from SUNY, students will receive an email with their Purchase Application ID and a direct link to the Theatre Design/Technology Slideroom form.
+Once the students application is received from the Common App or from SUNY, students will receive an email with their Purchase Admissions Portal link which will have direct links to the Theatre Design/Technology portfolio submission and form.

 Portfolio and Interview Requirements

-Prepare and Submit your Portfolio: Prepare a portfolio that includes examples of design and/ or technical work that you have done in high school, community theatres, summer stock, or at other colleges, to be submitted as follows:
+Prepare a portfolio that includes examples of design and/or technical work that you have done in high school, community theatres, summer stock or at other colleges, including any digital or virtual projects you have collaborated on.

 Applicants will be notified of decisions within two to three weeks of their interviews.
 If you are offered admission, you will need to accept our offer in writing and you will be required to submit an enrollment deposit by May 1.